Intestinal Defense – Supports Healthy Microbial Balance in the GI Tract

 - Artemisinin – This powerful plant compound share the 2015 Nobel prize in physiology and medicine with Ivermectin.
 It is a special compound shown to have strong microbial-balancing properties and interferes with microbial metabolism by preventing unfriendly organisms from maturing in the body.

-Daily Use: 1 capsule per day or as recommended by your health care professional.
+Daily Use: 1 capsule three times per day or as recommended by your

 Is this safe for children?
 Supplementation in children should always be monitored by their pediatrician.

 Is this safe for a pregnant or nursing mother?
 If you are pregnant, nursing or taking any medications for depression or anxiety, consult your health care provider before taking this product.

 Should this be taken at a specific time of the day?
 Can be taken in the morning, or in divided doses throughout the day.

 - Frizelle F. Constipation in adults.
 Clin Evod (online).
 2007;0413 (August 1).